rhagarty/sharables/watson-multimedia-analyzer/README.md

 The code pattern this is based off of is located at [https://github.com/IBM/watson-multimedia-analyzer](https://github.com/IBM/watson-multimedia-analyzer).

-This code pattern uses Speech-to-Text, and Visual Recognition
+This code pattern uses #Speech-to-Text#, and #Visual Recognition#.
+Uses latest version of SDK -
+#watson-developer-cloud: 3.12.0#

 How to run the test app:
 ```